aro-network/aro-docs/docs/node-operator-guide/aro-client/aro-client-faq-troubleshooting.md

 - **My ARO Client goes offline when the Debian system turns to auto sleep.**
   This could happen if you have not appropriately configure the power settings on your Debian system.
 Refer to the <Link to="/node-operator-guide/aro-client/aro-client-debian/#5-recommended-settings-on-debian-system">recommended Debian settings</Link> for tutorials.

+- **My Dashboard->Node Detail page shows error message: "Agent internal error".**
+  There is an internal error in the node agent.
+Please provide your node's Serial Number and consult the technical support team from community channels (e.g. Official Discord).

 - **What network ports should be open?**
   To ensure proper connectivity and performance, please configure your firewall to allow the following inbound and outbound ports: